Types of coaching:

 - Life Transitions

 Married, mother of two, I have had nearly 10 years of experience working in Asia and 20 years of management in a rigorous Canadian post-secondary institution, focused on student success and retention.
 After a series of breakdowns, I had to take a closer look at what kept knocking me down despite my best intentions to take care of myself, my family, and my career.
-This led me to fixing physical health issues, discovering complex trauma, and now being a trauma-informed coach for Sandwich Parents and Shouldaholics.
+This led me to fixing physical health issues, discovering complex trauma, and now being a trauma-trained coach for parents struggling with stress, triggers, and overwhelm.

 Starting with Why

 As a Sandwich Parent, Third Culture Kid, Recovering Shouldaholic, and Untigering Mom, I am passionate about helping people remove that extra layer of stress that can debilitate us and prevent us from living life with flow.
-Unencumbered by our Shouldaholic tendencies, we can accomplish a lot, live happily in the moment, and work with the universe rather than against.
+Unencumbered by our Shouldaholic tendencies (trauma self, inner child with unprocessed childhood wounds), we can accomplish a lot, live happily in the moment, and work with the universe rather than against.

 Who Can I Help?